soxueren/atsd/api/sql/README.md

 In the example above, "cpu_busy" table contains records for `cpu_busy` metric.

+Virtual tables are provided only for series.
+Access to other types of data (properties, messages, alerts) and metadata (entities, metrics) is currently not available.

+### Joins

-Data for multiple metrics can be merged by joining virtual tables with JOIN clause.
+Data for multiple metrics can be merged by joining virtual tables with JOIN clause(s).

 ```sql
 SELECT datetime, entity, t1.value, t2.value, t3.value